nazy61/naijahacks-foodiex/README.md

 Java Android with Firebase.

 # Benefits
-- Saves time and stress thereby creating time for other things
+- Saves time and Reduces stress thereby creating time for other things
 - Creates Employment opporturnities
 - Is a source of revenue
 - Eliminates the fear of the unavailability of food stuffs locally